-Steven Salzberg is a Professor of Biomedical Engineering, Computer Science, and Biostatistics
+Steven Salzberg is the Bloomberg Distinguished Professor of Biomedical Engineering, Computer Science, and Biostatistics

 and the Director of the Center for Computational Biology in the

 McKusick-Nathans Institute of Genetic Medicine at Johns Hopkins

 From 2005-2011, he was the Director of the Center for Bioinformatics